 That was a quick summary of the typical steps that need to be taken to choose, collect and clean data for your ML solution.

 If you’ve got this far, that means you now probably have a clean dataset and you can finally begin to experiment (about time, right?).
-You are now ready to move on to the second part of this blog series (coming soon!), that deals with the unexpected challenges you may face while experimenting with different models and feature schemes.
+You are now ready to move on to the second part of this blog series (here!), that deals with the unexpected challenges you may face while experimenting with different models and feature schemes.
 Good luck and may you never overfit!